Ultim8Xeno/2DOpenGLRendererExamples/README.md

 This creates a text box with the default font.
 You can change the font by the following:

 Start by downloading [hiero](https://libgdx.com/wiki/tools/hiero) and running it.
 Load the font file in and create a .fnt and .png file of the font.
-Then load it in and render it:
+Then load it in with the filepath and write with it:

 ```cpp
 // filepath : std::string (filepath of .fnt file)